Sky Hunter, Wind Lover

 Teal turns from her task, and sees Grebe watching her.
-She finds herself frozen.
+She freezes.
 Hraefn glances about, sees the child and exclaims angrily.
 Grebe stands rooted to the spot, her mouth slightly open.

 “You have not seen us,” Hraefn says urgently.